Skip to content

 When it's an outage: how to wait it out well

 Sometimes the honest answer is that there's nothing to fix.
+When that's the case, the Claude authorization failed internal server error is Anthropic's to clear, not yours.
 When status.claude.com shows a red incident touching authentication, the Claude oauth internal server error you're staring at is a global one, and every reset you try is wasted motion.
 We've watched the exact same /login fail with a 500 for twenty minutes and then succeed, unchanged, the moment Anthropic's incident cleared.

 Waiting well beats refreshing angrily.
 Subscribe to status updates so the page tells you when it clears instead of you polling it.
 If you have deadline work and a valid ANTHROPIC_API_KEY, the API path sometimes stays up while the OAuth login service is degraded, because they're different systems — worth a try before you give up on the session entirely.